 - Identify and evaluate potential foodborne hazards based on current scientific understanding.

 - Identify appropriate verification steps to ensure suppliers’ compliance

-- Conduct these verification activities, or ensure they are conducted and review their results
+- Conduct these verification activities and review their results

 - Apply corrective actions as needed